Verax (film): Filming and monetary costs

 As of 28 June 2013 the filmmakers had not yet determined the total cost of the film.
 Their estimate of the budget was about $5,000 Hong Kong dollars ($641 US dollars).
 The AFP said that this budget was "shoestring".
 Patrick Frater of Variety stated on 1 June 2013 that the total cost was $4,200 HKD ($550 US).
 Adam Withnall of The Belfast Telegraph said that the budget was $645 U.S. dollars or about £420 British pounds.
 A one-night stay at The Mira was the most expensive single item in the budget, and made up about one third of the budget.
 The filmmakers stated that they did not make the film to gain a return on their investment, and Jeff Floro, who works in finance as a day job, said that he lost money on the film.

 Dean Napolitano of The Wall Street Journal wrote that "The film is not quite a "Saturday Night Live"-style spoof, but neither is it a slick thriller given its cast of non-actors and micro budget."
 Rebecca Keegan of the Los Angeles Times stated that Verax "feels quite polished for an insta-film" due to the presence of electronic music soundtrack that she likens to the soundtrack of The Social Network, the "sweeping views of Hong Kong skyscrapers" and the shots within The Mira Hotel.
 Keegan added that "the actors' leaden delivery sometimes gives their neophyte status away."
-The Voice of Russia stated that the "shaky camera work" and the usage of local actors was "reminiscent of the Bourne spy thriller series."
 Patrick Frater of Variety said that the film had "strong production values, driving music and somewhat more amateurish acting performances."
 Alexis Lai of CNN said that the film "is surprisingly suspenseful and sophisticated, with gorgeous time-lapse panoramas of the city and "shaky cam" shots reminiscent of Hollywood."